lraciti1/What-is-that-State/README.md

 # What-is-that-State
 A python-based interactive game to test knowledge of all 50 states in the US.
-Built during a online python course.

 ## Features
 Interactive Gameplay: Players type in the names of U.S. states to fill in the map.